syncfusion-content/ej2-charts-docs/ej2-javascript/chart/data-markers.md

 ## Shape

-Markers can be assigned with different shapes such as Rectangle, Circle, Diamond etc. using the [`shape`](../api/chart/markerSettings/#shape) property.
+Markers can be assigned with different shapes such as Rectangle, Circle, Diamond, etc. using the [`shape`](../api/chart/markerSettings/#shape) property.

 {% if page.publishingplatform == "typescript" %}